kubermatic/docs/content/kubermatic/main/installation/install-kkp-CE/_index.en.md

 | To authenticate via an external identity provider you need to set up connectors in Dex.
 Check out [the Dex documentation](https://dexidp.io/docs/connectors/) for a list of available providers.
 This is not required but highly recommended for multi-user installations. | `.dex.connectors` (`values.yaml`; not included in example file) |
 | The expose strategy which controls how control plane components of a User Cluster are exposed to worker nodes and users.
 See [the expose strategy documentation]({{< ref "../../tutorials-howtos/networking/expose-strategies/" >}}) for available options.
 Defaults to `NodePort` strategy if not set. | `.spec.exposeStrategy` (`kubermatic.yaml`; not included in example file) |

 There are many more options but these are essential to get a minimal system up and running.
+A full reference of all options can be found in the [KubermaticConfiguration Reference]({{< relref "../../references/crds/#kubermaticconfigurationspec" >}}).
 The secret keys mentioned above can be generated using any password generator or on the shell using `cat /dev/urandom | tr -dc A-Za-z0-9 | head -c32` (on macOS, use `brew install coreutils` and `cat /dev/urandom | gtr -dc A-Za-z0-9 | head -c32`).
 Alternatively, the Kubermatic Installer will suggest some